 Emerging Pharmacotherapies and Clinical Trials

-There are currently no medications approved by the U.S. Food and Drug Administration (FDA) for stimulant use disorder.
-However, clinical trials are in progress.
+There are currently no medications approved by the US Food and Drug Administration for stimulant use disorder.
+However, several clinical trials are in progress.
 Topiramate has been shown to be better than placebo at increasing the number of days of cocaine abstinence.

-Lastly, long-acting injectable psychostimulants like extended-release amphetamine are also being investigated for agonist therapy.
+Long-acting injectable psychostimulants like extended-release amphetamine are also being investigated for agonist therapy in cocaine and methamphetamine use disorders.

 Digital Therapeutics and Telehealth Delivery

-Apps can also help facilitate recovery with services like CBT exercises, craving trackers and push notifications.
-Telehealth with privacy and security platforms has also made treatment more accessible and allowed for flexible scheduling.
+Apps can also help facilitate recovery with features like CBT exercises, craving trackers, and push notifications.
+Telehealth on privacy and security-vetted platforms has expanded access and allowed for flexible scheduling, particularly for people in rural or underserved areas.

 Levels of Care for Stimulant Addiction